Jingyuan92/ReadMeProofReading/README.md

 ### Solver

-The solver is a copycat of the [coalChemistryFoam](https://github.com/OpenFOAM/OpenFOAM-7/tree/master/applications/solvers/lagrangian/coalChemistryFoam), but the coalCloud is replaced by the biomassCloud.
+The solver is a copy of the [coalChemistryFoam](https://github.com/OpenFOAM/OpenFOAM-7/tree/master/applications/solvers/lagrangian/coalChemistryFoam), but the coalCloud is replaced by the biomassCloud.

 A single particle case is added as a test and tutorial case for this slove.